Jermaine Pennant: Tampines Rovers

+Bury

 Pennant returned to English football in January 2017 on a short-term contract with League One club Bury.

+Billericay Town and retirement

 Pennant had a trial spell with Scottish Premiership club Hibernian during July 2017, but the club decided against offering him a contract.

 He then signed a two-year deal with Isthmian League Premier Division side Billericay Town.
 On 28 December 2017, Pennant left Billericay Town, after just four months, having made 13 appearances league (1 goal) and 2 in the FA Cup.

-Pennant was retired by August 2019.
+After failing to find a new club upon leaving Billericay, Pennant subsequently retired.

 International career

 While on the England under-21 team, Pennant was sent home by head coach David Platt for breaking a curfew before an important match against Turkey.
 He later apologised for his actions.
 He was also sent off for punching Niko Kranjčar in a match against the Croatia under-21s.
 However, he did manage to make 24 appearances for the U21s in total, making him one of the ten most-capped Englishmen at this level.

 Despite being of Jamaican and Irish descent, he opted to represent England internationally; although he played at under-21 level, he did not play for the senior team.
 In March 2011, Pennant revealed that though he would still "love to play for England", he had made the Football Association of Ireland aware he was interested in representing the Republic of Ireland, saying, "If I've got a chance to play international football with Ireland, I'm going to take it with both hands."

+Pennant is one of only two English players to have played in a UEFA Champions League Final, but never to have represented England at senior level, the other being Jamie Gittens.